felix-rosenberger/binary-classifier/README.md

 ## Classifier Implementation

-The `binary_classifier.R` file contains two main functions:
+The `binary_classifier.R` file contains three main functions:

 - `binary.classifier.train()`: A function for training the binary classifier on a given dataset.
 - `binary.classifier.predict()`: A function for making predictions using the trained binary classifier on a test dataset.
+- `loss.function.visualisation()`: A function to visualise the learning algorithm convergence for a range of different learning rates, given by the user.
+It provides the best learning rate based on convergence speed.

 ### Function Inputs and Outputs